hpc/libcircle/README.md

 }

 /*
- * This is the handle that holds everything that libcircle needs, such as
+ * First, we create a handle.
+This handle holds internal state needed by
- * a reference to the queue data structures.
+ * libcircle, such as a reference to the queue data structures.
  */
 CIRCLE_handle *handle;
 handle = CIRCLE_create();

 /*
  * Processing and creating work are done through callbacks.
+So, we need to
- * This is where one sets a callback function to create work for libcircle.
+ * define callback function to create work.
  */
 void (*create_some_work)(CIRCLE_handle *handle);
 handle->create_work(&create_some_work);

 /*
+ * After you give libcircle a way to create work, you need to tell it how that
- * Processing and creating work are done through callbacks.
+ * work should be processed.
+Processing work is also done through a callback.
- * This is where one sets a callback function to create work for libcircle.
  */
-void (*create_some_work)(CIRCLE_handle *handle);
-handle->define_create_work(&create_some_work);

-/*
- * To tell libcircle which function to use to process work, add your callback here.
- */
 void (*process_some_work)(CIRCLE_handle *handle);
 handle->define_process_work(&process_some_work);

 /*
- * Always free the libcircle context with the function provided.
+ * Finally, free the libcircle context with the function provided by the API.
  */
 CIRCLE_free(handle);
 ```